simeononsecurity/simeononsecurity.ch/content/articles/what-to-do-if-you-suspect-your-computer-phone-or-email-is-compromised/index.en.md

 - **Backup any important files** before wiping your device if you suspect your device is compromised
 - **Verify** that your **important files are secure** by scanning them with antivirus software before backing them up

 If you suspect your device is compromised and have confirmed any sort of indicator, the next step is to backup any important files.
-However, before backing up your files, you should verify that they are secure by scanning them with antivirus software.
-This will help ensure that the files you backup are not infected with malware that could compromise your new device.
+However, before backing up your files, you should verify that they're secure by scanning them with antivirus software.
+This will help ensure that the files you backup aren't infected with malware that could compromise your new device.

 - **Wiping your device** with a **clean install** of the operating system **will remove any malware or other compromises** on your device and give you a fresh start with a secure device
 - A **reset or factory reset** will do for most situations if a clean install isn't possible